topelectronicsfasteners/topelectronicsfasteners.github.io/index.md

 include_in_menu: true

 ---
 Top Electronic Fasteners is a full service stocking distributor of standard and custom fasteners and electronic hardware.

-Serving the Telecommunications, Electronics and Industrial markets by providing quality products on time and competitively priced since 2003.
+Serving the Telecommunications, Aerospace, Electronics and Industrial markets by providing quality products on time and competitively priced since 2003.

 Our inventory is lot controlled, fully inspected and RoHS and REACH compliant as applicable.

 Our value added services set us apart from the competition.
 We offer vendor managed inventory, custom kitting and light assembly.